How Yoga Helps Overcome Ego, Attachment, Aversion, and Fear

 Pranayama, asana, and meditation help keep me grounded, aware, and present.
 Walking in nature, listening to the wind, conversing with the butterflies and trees, and communing with the flowers are other ways I stay connected with spirit.

-Quote by Ram Dass: A feeling of aversion or attachment toward something is your clue that there's work to be done.
+The feeling of aversion or attachment toward something is your clue that there’s work to be done. ~Ram Dass

 The fourth branch of Avidyā is Abhiniveśa.